EDUCBA Logo

 Key Takeaways

-• Google Analytics includes the features like collecting the data, analyzing, integrating, monitoring, reporting, and visualizing with other applications.
+• Google Analytics includes the features like collecting data, analyzing, integrating, monitoring, reporting, and visualizing with other applications.

 • It is a wide range of information that is divided into five categories: